vvveracruz/vvveracruz.github.io/_posts/2020-10-30-bootstrap-jekyll-guide.md

 repo: https://github.com/vvveracruz/jekyll-bootstrap-example-site
 repo_name: Github repos
 ---

-# Bootstrap and Jekyll: a guide for the perplexed

 This tutorial will walk you through how to create and maintain a Jekyll site using Bootstrap.
 Some of this tutorial is an updated and revised version of [this blog post on experimentingwithcode.com][4], and the rest has been hacked together by me.
 I am not a web dev expert, so I _will_ explain everything in excruciating detail.
 If you are, this is going to be too much information.
 Sorry.

 #### Overview